 How to Pick a Divorce Mediator in Arizona

-One thing makes the difference between a mediation and a pre-divorce meeting with your spouse that quickly becomes a yelling contest?
+If you are facing a divorce, you may consider information on how to pick a divorce mediator in Arizona.
+Does one thing make the difference between a mediation and a pre-divorce meeting with your spouse that quickly becomes a yelling contest?
 The difference is the mediator.
 Your mediator is the key to your mediation success; his or her training and experience or lack of it can make or break the negotiations.

 Good mediators also give you and your spouse information about how divorce works in Arizona, and how the judge might view the issues.
 They may also offer alternatives for resolving problems.
 So if you are going to mediation, you need a good mediator.
 How can you find one?

 Mediators come from many different backgrounds and offer different levels of service.
 This makes it essential that you check the education and experience of a potential mediator and find out the approach he or she uses in mediation before enlisting them to help you and your spouse negotiate a divorce agreement.

 Mediation is part of the legal process, but mediators don’t have to be attorneys.
 Those that are not attorneys must get the legal document preparation certification required by Arizona Supreme Court Rule 31 before they can charge private clients for services.
 And anyone working in the courts as a mediator must comply with court requirements, often 20 hours of coursework.

 1) Consider What You Want from a Mediator: The more you think about what you need and want from a mediator, the more likely it is that you can get it.
 Before you begin talking with potential mediators, consider your personality and that of your spouse.

-Some mediators suggest options to help the parties towards agreement.
+Some mediators suggest options to help the parties towards an agreement.
 Others stand back and let the two people find their own solutions.
 Which approach do you think would work best for the two of you?
 Do you want your attorneys to be included in the mediation sessions?
 Do you want them present to advise but not to speak?

 Members also must follow the Model Standards of Practice for Family and Divorce Mediation adopted by the Family Section of the American Bar Association and the Association for Conflict Resolution.
 But don’t neglect word of mouth.
 Ask family, friends, coworkers and your divorce attorney for recommendations.
 That way, you can get the scoop on the mediators before you even call.

 3) Investigate Your Options: Once you have four or five names of potential mediators, it’s time to ask each one for a packet of written information about their services.
-Each packet should provide information about: • how the mediator was trained, whether she did an apprenticeship or mentoring program, and how many total hours of training he or she has taken, • their experience as a mediator, how many total mediations they have conducted, how many divorce mediations they have participated in, and how many mediation agreements they have prepared, • their client agreement contract, setting out clearly their fee structure, whether they charge by the hour or the day, how much they charge, • what mediation organizations or associations they belongs to, • whether they carry professional liability insurance that specifically covers mediation, and • whether they offer an introductory session at no or low cost, after which you can decide if you want to work with him or her.
+Each packet should provide information about: • how the mediator was trained, whether she did an apprenticeship or mentoring program, and how many total hours of training he or she has taken, • their experience as a mediator, how many total mediations they have conducted, how many divorce mediations they have participated in, and how many mediation agreements they have prepared, • their client agreement contract, setting out clearly their fee structure, whether they charge by the hour or the day, how much they charge, • what mediation organizations or associations they belong to, • whether they carry professional liability insurance that specifically covers mediation, and • whether they offer an introductory session at no or low cost, after which you can decide if you want to work with him or her.